InitiumBuilders/InitiumBuilders/README.md

 - 👋 Hi, I’m @InitiumBuilders {{{ August
 - 👀 I’m interested in building products, teams, and communities.
 - 🌱 I’m currently learning to Vibe Code
+- 🎶 Product Development is my hobby, for my day job I am a professional musician
-- 💞️ I’m looking to collaborate on my latest project Initium.Builders
+- 📬 I’m looking to collaborate on my latest project https://Timely.Works
 - 📫 How to reach me August@Unitium.One
 - 😄 Mantra: Build Community.
 - Latest idea I'm exploring: Emergent Citizenship
-- ⚡ Fun fact: I think the best way to help someone is to either teach them how to play an instrument or to teach them how to code.
+- ⚡ Fun fact: I think the best way to help someone is to inspire them to love learning.
 -Checkout what I've built at https://www.Initium.Builders (Updated 5/27/2025)
 <!---
 InitiumBuilders/InitiumBuilders is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.